afsanehs/scappeur_fou/README.md

-#lib folder contains the file + the app file of each exercice, so we can define the methods & run them in the app & test them in the spec file

-#How to run the code : run the app file of each exercice

-#How to test the code : run "rspec" at the top file

-##structure of the code :

-#1.dark_trader :
-#dark_trader.rb :
-#the first method, is fetching the list through the XPath
-#the second method, is extracting & cleaning the name & the price of each rows, and putting them in an array

-#dark_trader_app.rb :
-#require_relative :it's like copy-pasting the content of the file
-#data is a variable, get_data is a method, currency_and_price_data is the array with the content, currency_and_price is the fonction defined in the dark_trader.rb file

-#dark_trader_spec.rb :
-#the first test checks the output
-#the second test checks the value of the name & checks if the price is numeric (as price changes we can't check one price in particular)

-#2.mairie_christmas :
-#mairie_christmas.rb :
-#the first method fetches the url extention for each link of the page through the XPath
-#the second method uses the links gathered to get the name & the email of each city, using the XPath

-#mairie_christmas_app.rb :
-#create the array "list" which gathers the data (names & emails)

-#mairie_christmas_spec.rb :
-#the first test checks the output
-#the second & third tests check if the value in hard code are the same in the output

-#3.deputee
-#deputees.rb :
-#the first method fetches the links to each page through css link
-#the second method gathers the data from each page, and extract the first name, last name, email in a hash

-#deputees_app.rb :
-#creates the array containing the data from the deputees.rb file

-#deputees_spec.rb :
-#the first test checks in hard code the data of one deputee
-#the second test checks the number of links
+the lib folder contains the files, including an app file for each exercice, so we can define the methods & run them in the app file, & test them in the spec file (spec folder).

+# How to run the code

+Run the app file of each exercice.
+For example:

+    ruby lib/mairie_christmas.rb

+# How to test the code

+run `rspec`

+# description of the code

+## dark_trader

+### dark_trader.rb

+The first method is fetching the list through the XPath.

+The second method is extracting & cleaning the name & the price of each rows, and putting them in an array.

+### dark_trader_app.rb

+`data` is a variable, `get_data` is a method, `currency_and_price_data` is the array with the content, `currency_and_price` is the method defined in the `dark_trader.rb file`.

+### dark_trader_spec.rb :

+The first test checks the output.

+The second test checks the value of the name & checks if the price is numeric (as the price changes we can't check one price in particular).

+## mairie_christmas

+### mairie_christmas.rb

+The first method fetches the url extention for each link of the page through the XPath.

+The second method uses the links gathered to get the name & the email of each city, using the XPath.

+### mairie_christmas_app.rb

+Create the array `list` which gathers the data (names & emails).

+### mairie_christmas_spec.rb

+The first test checks the output.

+The second & third tests check if the values for a couple randomly chosen ones are as expected.

+## deputee

+### deputees.rb

+The first method fetches the links to each page through the css link.

+The second method gathers the data from each page, and extract the first name, last name, and email in a hash.

+### deputees_app.rb

+Creates the array containing the data from the `deputees.rb` file.

+### deputees_spec.rb

+The first test checks in hard code the data of one deputee.

+The second test checks the number of links.